Short proof of a theorem of Brylawski on the coefficients of the Tutte polynomial: Proof of Theorem

-\begin{Rem} Once one conjectures Theorem~\ref{graph}, then it can be proved by the deletion-contraction identities via simple induction on $h$.
-The more general Theorem~\ref{matr} can be proved by certain recursions too, as it was shown by Gordon \cite{gordon2014tutte}, but seems to be considerably more work than the proof presented in this paper.
+\begin{Rem} Once one conjectures Theorem~\ref{graph}, then it can be proved by the deletion-contraction identities via simple induction on $h$ even for matroids.
+The more general Theorem~\ref{matr} can be proved by certain recursions akin to deletion-contraction too, as was shown by Gordon \cite{gordon2014tutte}, but seems to be considerably more work than the proof presented in this paper. \end{Rem}